The Hope Institute

 JoAnn has worked with organizations in every state in the US as well as Canada, Colombia, New Zealand, Australia, Albania, Estonia, Thailand, South Africa, Pakistan, Tajikistan, Iran, Iraq, and Qatar.

-Raza Abbas, M.B.A.
+Raza Abbas, B.A., B.S.

 Raza Abbas earned dual degrees in Business Administration and Communication from The University of Arizona (USA).
 His business experiences are diverse, from directing programs at two universities in Pakistan to more recent work as a consultant for a German global economic development firm as well as the World Bank Group.